adapta-project/adapta-gtk-theme/README.md

 Public License
 --------------
-* License: GPLv3
+* License: GPLv2

-Very Thanks To
+Special Thanks To
 --------------
 Nana-4, the developer of Flat-Plat.